Visit South Queensferry, Edinburgh

 The kids would be happy with an ice-cream from The Parlour on the High Street – a high end sweet shop with the loveliest of welcomes.

-So, there you have it – the perfect day-trip from Edinburgh and the tiniest of villages brimming with history.
-Local transport links into the city are pretty good too if you wanted to make it your base for further exploration – if you are here for longer be sure to check out some of the local beaches, Cramond and Hopetoun House too.
+So, there you have it – the perfect day-trip to South Queensferry, Edinburgh.
+One of the tiniest villages near Edinburgh brimming with history and things to do.
+Local transport links into Edinburgh are pretty good too if you wanted to make it your base for further exploration.
+Orocco Pier Hotel is the prime spot for accommodation in South Queensferry – a modern boutique style hotel with lovely rooms and views of the water and the bridges.
+And, if you are here for longer be sure to check out some of the local beaches, Cramond and Hopetoun House too, there is plenty to do and see around the city of Edinburgh.

-Have you been?
+Have you been to South Queensferry?
 I’d love to hear your thoughts…

 Pin For Later…